 - How long does it take to get oral cancer from chewing tobacco?

-- How long does it take for oral cancer to develop?
+- How long does it take for mouth cancer to develop from chewing tobacco?

 - Ask a doctor a question free online